Lateral Leadership module (4 ECTS, compulsory module)

 Leading modern organizations.
 Starting from the still widely accepted concept of order and effectiveness based on hierarchy, the module presents and explores new leadership models in various contexts.
-By implementing the new models in their editorial teams, students will become equipped to assume and/or delegate collaborative and situational responsibility.
+Students will be coached as they implement the new models in their editorial teams, so that students can become equipped to assume and/or delegate collaborative and situational responsibility.

 Journalists seek to portray reality.
 To achieve this, they need to be able to keep a critical distance.
 Similarly, specialists in political communications need to be aware of the impact and effectiveness of their communication strategies and activities.
 Individuals in either group need to establish and then uphold their personal positions.
 This module deals with ways in which public opinion was shaped in the past, and how groups and entire societies are influenced with the aid of increasingly sophisticated digital platforms targeting individuals.
 What methods, tricks and means of dissemination were employed to influence opinions in the twentieth century?
 And which are used today?
 The module will be taught using theory and examples embedded in an ethical and moral discourse.